denalddemirxhiu/Colorify/README.md

 The command will display the sensor in a table like this:
 ![i2cDetect](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/i2cDetect.png)

-NOTE: If you don't see the sensor I2C address in the table (0x44), then verify the connections, verify that I2C Interface is enabled, and as a final resort restart the Raspberry PI.
+NOTE: If you don't see the sensor's I2C address in the table (0x44), then verify the connections, verify that I2C Interface is enabled, and as a final resort restart the Raspberry PI.

+After all the steps in this section have been verified you can move on to the next step.

 ## PCB Soldering